guitarrapc/dotfileslinker-go/README.md

 [日本語](README_ja.md)

-# dotfileslinker (Go Version)
+# DotfilesLinker (Go Version)

 Fast Go utility to create symbolic links from dotfiles to your home directory.
 This is a port of the original [DotfilesLinker](https://github.com/guitarrapc/DotfilesLinker) written in C# NativeAOT.
+Supports Windows, Linux, and macOS while respecting your dotfiles repository structure.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->